lkesteloot/unsong/unsong.md

 The voice of God said out of the whirlwind, “YOU, WHO ONLY TWO DAYS AGO SOARED SO HIGH SHE ALMOST ESCAPED THE WORLD AND MERGED HER IDENTITY INTO THE JOY BEYOND ALL BEING, BEFORE SHE WAS RESCUED BY MY SHIP AND CREW?
 AND WHO SAID, AND I QUOTE, ‘OH GOD, I ALMOST FELT TRANSCENDENT JOY.
 IT WAS AWFUL'”.

-“Then…” Ana was almost crying now.
+“Then...”
+Ana was almost crying now.
 “What about [i]Hell?[/i] What about everybody who lives their life and dies and ends up suffering eternally with no way to get out.
 Shouldn’t they have gotten the choice?
 You said that our world was good on net.
 Well, it isn’t.
 I don’t know what kind of calculus you use, or how you rank these things, but I don’t care.
 As long as there’s a Hell, whatever you saw in Genesis 1:31 that caused you to pronounce our world, and I quote, ‘good’, you were wrong.
 Yeah, I said it.
 My name is Ana Thurmond of San Jose, California, and I hereby accuse you of getting it wrong.
 As long as Hell exists and is eternal, you were wrong to create the world, you are wrong to sustain it, and I don’t care how awesome a fish you’ve got, [i]you are wrong about the problem of evil[/i].”

 “YES,” said God.
 “WHICH IMPLIES THAT HELL MUST NOT BE ETERNAL.
 I DID NOT SAY, ANA THURMOND, THAT YOUR WORLD IS GOOD [i]NOW[/i].
 I SAID THAT ADAM KADMON, ITS SEED, WAS A GOOD SEED.
 THAT IT WILL UNFOLD, BIT BY BIT, RINGING CONCLUSION AFTER CONCLUSION FROM ITS PREMISES, UNTIL FINALLY ITS OWN INTERNAL LOGIC CULMINATES IN ITS SALVATION.”